Social and Ethical Issues in Information Technology

 The course grade is based on the following work:

-20% each | Two midterm exams |
+20% | Exam |

-15% each | Two case studies (one individual and one group assignment) |
+15% each | Ethical Analyses and/or case studies |

 30% | Term paper and presentation |